mctp/HLAProphet/README.md

     ```

 # Fragpipe workflow
     1. Create personalized database using philosopher.
-This step combines a standard reference proteome (i.e. GENCODE)
-    with the cohort personalized HLA reference produced by HLAProphet.
+This step combines a standard reference proteome (i.e. GENCODE) with the cohort personalized HLA reference produced by HLAProphet.
+Be sure to remove existing HLA sequences in the reference proteome before combining.

     ```
     cd examples